discos/doc/user/medicina/Checklist.rst

 		$ calibrationtoolclient MANAGEMENT/Point            (to display the plots)
 	> crossScan=HOR,0.5d,00:00:20   (set proper parameters according to your beamsize)
 	> azelOffsets=0d,0d             (only if wanting to reject the measured offsets!)
-	> focusScan=60,00:01:00
-	> clearServoOffsets             (only if wanting to reject the updated focus position!)

 .. admonition:: WARNING:

     * **System offsets, such as the ones measured with a Point acquisition, sum